jtx007/Gemini-Jobcoin/README.md

 - For this app, I have a Chakra Provider that wraps my entire application, with a theme prop, which is extending the default [theme](src/theme.js) from Chakra UI with some custom styles of my own.
 I then have a [Layout](src/components/Layout.js) component which encompasses the [Navbar](src/components/Navbar.js) wrapping the application.
 - Then I have the Router provider from reach/router wrapping the page components for the application with routes for the [Login](src/pages/Login.js) and [Profile](src/pages/Profile.js).
 - There's a faux login via jobcoin address using React Context via [auth](src/context/auth.js) file.
 The Login pages makes a request to the jobcoin api via axios and stores the user balance and their transactions.
-- Then that data is fetched again along with all transaction data occurred in the api instance, to be displayed on the [Profile](src/pages/Profile.js)
+- Then that data is fetched again along with all transaction data occurred in the api instance, to be displayed on the [Profile](src/pages/Profile.js) in specific [ProfileSection](src/components/ProfileSection.js) components with the user balance and the [SenderForm](src/components/SenderForm.js) component to send jobcoins to other addresses.
-- The user's jobcoin balance is displayed, a form to send jobcoins to another jobcoin address via the [SenderForm](src/components/SenderForm.js) component, as well as a Transaction Log displayed with the [TransactionLogItem](src/components/TransactionLogItem.js) item.
+- The user's jobcoin balance is displayed, a form to send jobcoins to another jobcoin address via the [SenderForm](src/components/SenderForm.js) component, as well as a Transaction Log displayed with the [TransactionLogItem](src/components/TransactionLogItem.js) item in the [TransactionLog](src/components/TransactionLog.js) component, which updates as jobcoins are sent to other other jobcoin addresses.
 - Lastly we have a line chart displayed via the [TransactionChart](src/components/TransactionChart) component, which displays the user's transactions over time and renders dynamically as jobcoins are sent to other addresses.
 There is also a custom tooltip to provide more specific transaction related data.

 ## Stretch Features